Compare The Best Cordless Hammer Drills

 What is a Rotary Hammer Drill?

-What to look for in a cordless rotary hammer drill?
+What to look for in a cordless hammer drill?

-Now, with cordless drills (both standard hammer and rotary hammer), the common notion is that they don’t pack as much power as corded machines do.
+Now, with cordless drills (both standard hammer and rotary), the common notion is that they don’t pack as much power as corded machines do.
 This may have been true if we were talking of older models.
-But, the latest cordless models include heavy duty hammer drills and SDS rotary hammers and these machines pack just as much punch and power as their corded counterparts.
+But, the latest cordless models include heavy duty hammer drills and SDS hammer drills and these machines pack just as much punch and power as their corded counterparts.

 If you are opting for a cordless model, make sure to check if it comes with detachable energy packs.
 The advantage here is that you have at least two energy packs and this means that while one is at work, you can put the other on recharge and the batteries will commonly get fully recharged within an hour.
 This means no loss in terms of work time and therefore, no loss in revenues.